defridge/PP4-PT-Booking/README.md

 Views were setup to check login details to see if the person us a user or staff(trainer) and depending on the outcome only certain page links would be shown in the navbar.

 Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, api keys or sensitive information was added the the repository.
-In production, these variables were added to the heroku config vars within the project.
+In production, these variables were added to the Heroku config vars within the project.

 ## Testing